 - For each point earned, the authors receive an entry into the competition.
 The winner of the competition will receive funding to cover the cost of one Open Access article and the cost of his/her participation in one scientific conference

-- The Divisions – which are in charge of science data management at CIP – with most datasets will receive additional funding for two Open Access articles.
-The Division in second place will receive funding for one Open Access article.
-Staff, according to their disciplinary background is requested to contact the Division leaders in coordination with their program leaders. .
+- The Programs with most datasets will receive additional funding for two Open Access articles.
+The Program in second place will receive funding for one Open Access article.
+Staff, according to their disciplinary background is requested to contact the Program leaders in coordination with their program leaders. .

 - A qualified dataset contains the following elements (see Publishing Research Data):